Diana Canfield

 (she/her)

-I have a passion for assisting people in discovering the power and insight they have within themselves to navigate through difficult times.
-My accepting and nonjudgmental attitude allows clients to feel comfortable opening up to deal with core issues that are barriers to a peaceful and joyful life.
-It would be my honor to guide you in your journey to living an authentic, integrated life.
+I have a passion for assisting people in discovering the power they have within themselves to navigate through difficult times and to heal unresolved trauma.
+My accepting and nonjudgmental attitude allows clients to feel comfortable being authentic.
+It would be my honor to guide you in your journey to achieve healing and balance.

 My specialization is in treating trauma with EMDR, Animal Assisted Therapy, IFS and other evidence based treatments.